Huy1902/Adventure_Time/README_en.md

 - The game will go straight to the main screen.
 ![image](demo_resources/main_menu.png)

-- Select Play to enter the game or select Score to see the ranking of the three highest scores.
+- Select `Play` to enter the game or select `Score` to see the ranking of the three highest scores.
 ![image](demo_resources/standing.png)

-- Press exit to exit the game.
+- Press `Exit` to exit the game.

 # 3. Instructions for playing the game:
 - After pressing Play on the main screen, the player will see the waiting screen.
 This will also be the screen that appears every time the player switches maps.
 There are some pretty useful tips out there right now.